bellecarrell/deep-bootstrap-code/README.md

 Adapting codebase to use a local filesystem for logging and model storage, etc.

 Run command: `python -m inftrain.train --proj <wandb_proj_name>`

+CIFAR-5m dataset in `*.npz` format is ~17.2GB so I recommend taking a machine with 32-64GB memory, depending on what batch size and network you want to run with.